Gunajaswanth/zomato-sales-analysis--Power-BI-Dashboard/README.md

-# zomato-sales-analysis--Power-BI-Dashboard
-Here is the updated **README** file for your Zomato Sales Analysis project:

 ---

-# Zomato Sales Analysis - Power BI Project
+# Zomato Sales Analysis - Power BI Dashboard

 ## Project Overview
 This project analyzes sales data from Zomato to derive insights about performance across various metrics.
 Using Power BI, the report is structured to provide both a high-level overview and detailed breakdowns of sales patterns, customer behavior, and key performance indicators (KPIs).